sowasred/portfolio-2-gatsby/src/blogs/post-10.md

 date: "2022-10-09"
 humanDate: "October 9, 2022"
 title: "Building Scalable Node.js Microservices with TypeScript and the CQRS Pattern"
-cardText: "Looking to build scalable Node.js microservices?
-In this blog post, we explore the benefits of using TypeScript and the Command and Query Responsibility Segregation (CQRS) pattern to build highly flexible and scalable microservices."
+cardText: "Want to build scalable Node.js microservices?
+This blog post shows you how TypeScript and CQRS can help you achieve that goal."
 image: "../images/node-microservices.png"
 ---